KÆRU

 Clamor turns to silence and the shifting of the typewriters starts the proceeding.
 One of the masked man commences it.

-“The council is now in order for the formalization of David of Ghan.
-For the sake of this endeavor we will chronologically review his deeds and their alignment with nature.
+“The council is now for the formalization of David of Ghan.
+This endeavor demands a chronological review of his deeds and nature.

 A pause.